What is a blepharoplasty?

 This procedure can be performed for aesthetic (cosmetic) purposes or for medical/functional reasons, the latter being dependent on strict Medicare eligibility criteria.
-For upper eyelid reduction surgery from 1 November 2018 onwards, an optometrist or ophthalmologist will need to confirm that your excess eyelid skin obstructs your vision.
+For upper eyelid reduction surgery to be deemed for medical/functional reasons, your surgeon will need to refer you to an optometrist or ophthalmologist to confirm that your excess eyelid skin obstructs your vision.

 When is blepharoplasty desirable?

 You may wish to have blepharoplasty surgery to improve your overall facial appearance, or to help correct the effects of ageing; and this may be combined with a face lift.

 A consultation with your Specialist Plastic Surgeon is the first step when you are considering a eyelid surgery.
 You should frankly discuss your goals and expectations about looking and feeling better after surgery.
 You should always keep in mind that the desired result is improvement, not perfection.

 How important are psychological factors in relation to a blepharoplasty?